The Adventures of Alix: Alix titles

 The series first appeared as a serial in the Franco-Belgian comics magazine Tintin on 16 September 1948.
-Three more adventures appeared before Les Editions du Lombard (the publishing house responsible for Tintin magazine) began reissuing them in hardcover book form.
+Three more adventures appeared before Les Editions du Lombard (the publishing house responsible for Tintin magazine) began re-issuing them in hardcover book form.
 Lapsing in 1959, Lombard turned over rights to Casterman (publisher of The Adventures of Tintin) in 1965.
 After going out of print for several years, the earlier Lombard volumes were also reintroduced to new readers in 1969–1973.
 As Tintin magazine declined in sales and popularity, Vercingetorix (1985) was the last Alix story to appear in its pages.
-Thereafter Alix was only published in book form.
+Thereafter, Alix was only published in book form.